FAQs & Terms of Service

-My experience in creating commercial graphics for a wide variety of businesses in numerous sectors has thoroughly educated me in aesthetics so I am well equipped to make quick decisions about the direction of a logo: typeface choices, colour choices etc.
+My experience in creating commercial graphics for a wide variety of businesses in numerous sectors has thoroughly educated me in aesthetics and positioning so I am well equipped to make quick decisions about the direction of a logo: typeface choices, colour choices etc.

 If you contact me with a budget it I can tell you fairly quickly if I can provide you with a successful logo within your proposed spend.
 Knowing the budget will help me plan a strategy to meet your needs.

 Ideally I would say that you would need to allow for at least 5 hours, to allow for idea scoping, a first batch of drafts, a refinement stage and creation of final deliverables.

 To help enable a shorter design time you should provide references to other logos and colour swatches, if possible.

 If I had an unlimited budget for you to take a fully exhaustive approach, what would the process be, and how much would this cost?